Valuations and the Hopf Monoid of Generalized Permutahedra: Background

 where $w^q$ is a vector in $\R^I$ such that $\sum_{i \in q_a} x_i = w(q_a)$ for each equivalence class $q_a$ of $q$.
 Any such vector $w^q$ will produce the same cone $\operatorname{cone}(w,q)$ thanks to the description of the lineality space of $\operatorname{cone}(q)$ given above.

 Translated preposet cones are precisely the cones that are extended generalized permutahedra \cite[Theorem 3.4.9]{AA17}.

-\textbf{\textsf{Weighted ordered set partitions.}} Ordered set partitions are of fundamental importance in the theory of Hopf monoids, and weighted ordered set partitions will play a central role in this project.
+\textbf{\textsf{Weighted ordered set partitions and plates.}} Ordered set partitions are of fundamental importance in the theory of Hopf monoids, and weighted ordered set partitions will play a central role in this project.

-\begin{definition} An \textbf{ordered set partition} (or \textbf{set composition}) of a finite set $I$ is an ordered sequence $F=F_1|\cdots|F_k$ of nonempty, pairwise disjoint sets such that $F_1 \sqcup \cdots \sqcup F_k = I$.
+\begin{definition} An \textbf{ordered set partition} (or \textbf{set composition}) of a finite set $I$ is an ordered sequence $\ell=\ell_1|\cdots|\ell_k$ of nonempty, pairwise disjoint sets such that $\ell_1 \sqcup \cdots \sqcup \ell_k = I$.

 A \textbf{set decomposition} of $I$ is an ordered sequence $S_1|S_2|\cdots| S_k$ of possibly empty, pairwise disjoint sets such that $S_1 \sqcup \cdots \sqcup S_k = I$. \end{definition}